igor-couto/wordle-clone/README.md

 ## Technologies Used

 ### Fontend
-- HTML5
-- CSS3
-- JavaScript (ES6)
+- HTML5, CSS3 and JavaScript (ES6)

 ### Backend
-- C#
-- .NET 8
-- Swagger
+- C# with .NET 8, Swagger
+- Testing: nUnit, FluentAssertions, SpecFlow, Selenium and BenchmarkDotNet

 ### Why this stack?
 I consciously chose to use vanilla HTML, CSS, and JavaScript for the frontend.
 This decision was guided by a preference for simplicity and efficiency.
 In an era where JavaScript frameworks are increasingly ubiquitous, there's a tendency to default to using these tools for even the most straightforward tasks.
 I believe that not every project requires such complexity.
 By sticking to the fundamentals of web development, this project maintains a lean and straightforward codebase, free from unnecessary dependencies and the overhead that comes with heavier frameworks.
 This approach allows for easier understanding, modification, and maintenance of the code, making it a practical choice for a game like Wordle.

 ## Benchmarking
-In this project, I'm conducting performance benchmarks to compare two distinct approaches for searching strings within a set of words: Trie Tree vs LINQ Contains Method.
+In this project, I'm conducting comprehensive performance benchmarks to compare several different approaches for searching strings within a sorted set of words.
+The approaches are:

+- **Array with ForEach Loop:** A straightforward approach using a loop to iterate over the array elements.
+- **Array with Binary Search:** This traditional search algorithm is known for its efficiency in sorted arrays.
+- **Array with LINQ:** LINQ provides a powerful and concise way to search through collections.
+In this case I'm using the Contains method.
+- **Hash Set:** Utilizing the .NET HashSet collection, which is designed for fast lookup of elements.
+- **Trie Tree:** A tree data structure used to store a dynamic set or associative array where the keys are strings.

 The motivation behind this comparison is to identify the most efficient method in terms of execution speed and resource usage.

 ### Running the Benchmark
 To run these benchmarks, simply execute the `run-benchmark.sh` script in the root of the repository.
 This script will automatically set up the environment and run the benchmarks, making it easy to reproduce the tests.